-However, from 2012-2016 122,512 people were serious injured or killed on England's roads, 1041 of them in Somerset.
+However, from 2012-2016 122,512 people were seriously injured or killed on England's roads, 1041 of them in Somerset.
 This is unacceptable.
-There are indications locally and nationally that progress has stalled, suggesting new approaches may be needed.
+There are indications nationally that progress has stalled and locally it is slowing, suggesting new approaches may be needed.

-Box 1: Costs of road traffic injury
+Costs of road traffic injury

-The Department of Transport place an average value of £65,998 on each road collision injury that is successfully prevented and estimate that each fatal collision alone costs £2 million2.
-These estimated values include costs arising from; lost output, medical and paramedic treatment, police, insurance administration and damage to property estimates.
-In Somerset this equated to a figure greater than £69 million in 2016.
+The Department of Transport place an average value of £83,893 on each road collision injury that is successfully prevented and estimate that each fatal collision alone costs $\pounds 2$ million1.
+These estimated values include costs arising from; lost output, medical and paramedic treatment, the police, insurance administration and damage to property estimates.
+In Somerset this equated to a figure greater than £94 million in 2017.